-When I began posting creative commons art on the Katharsisdrill page on the Danish Diaspora instance, datataffel.dk more than six years ago, money didn’t play any role at all.
+When I began posting creative commons art on the Katharsisdrill page on the now defunct Danish Diaspora instance, datataffel.dk eight years ago, money didn’t play any role at all.
 The whole thing was as light as a feather and nonchalantly giving things away is (according to my wife) one of the things I do best.
 But after some time the project had grown more serious and so had the efforts.
 I was again back to being an artist in need of some sort of balance between real life expenses and the blissful, unworldly escapism of creating interesting things.
 So I set up a Patreon account, a Liberapay account, a Kofi account, started to post on Steemit and wrote my cryptocoin addresses everywhere.

 Now I have made a webshop.